RHS New Shoots FAQs

 You will need to wear practical clothing, and closed-toe footwear suitable for the time of the year.
 Make sure you wear warm clothing in the cooler months, and be prepared for rain all year round, as you may be spending some time outdoors.
 For certain activities you will need safety boots and gloves, which will be provided for you to use on the day.

-How do I get to your garden?
+How do I get to the Taster Session?

 Our gardens are easily accessed by car.